ivanbueno-jcc/pdf-remediation/README.md

 `new-config.json` is located in `resources/configuration`

 For font-issue retries, run ReProcess with `font-issues` as the folder, update the config, then re-run `Fix` on that subfolder.
+You can also run `FontFix` to attempt automatic font remediation with Callas pdfToolbox.

 To skip a blocking file before reprocessing, run:
 `uv run -m pdf_remediation.Skip <project_name> <relative_file_path>`